A multiple offer situation happens when you have a bunch of people bidding to buy the same property.

 A bigger deposit can give the Seller (and the Real Estate Agent) confidence that you are going to be more likely to get your finance approved.

 In a situation where there are multiple offers on the table, a chunky deposit can show the strength of your offer, and even going so far as to attach a cheque can send a strong message to the seller.

 4. Have your finances in order

-A good Mortgage Broker can help you determine a budget, and put together your loan eligibility (sometimes called a Mock Mortgage) to help you go head-to-head with other buyers.
+A good Mortgage Broker can help you determine a budget, and put together your loan eligibility or apply for a pre-approval to help you go head-to-head with other buyers.

 The reality is that some banks pre-approvals are nothing more than a credit check, where they haven’t verified your payslips and other documents and require more time to get your loan unconditionally approved – so they literally aren’t worth the paper they’re written on.

 This can cause you lots of delays when you’re trying to get your loan approved quickly!

 Working with a Mortgage Broker that understands the difference in pre-approvals, and making sure your loan can get approved quickly is important.

 5. Sharpen your Finance Date

 The tighter your finance, the fewer conditions need to be met before your loan is unconditionally approved and the fewer days are needed for your finance date.